kkouhkil/kkouhkil.github.io/README.md

 <h2>1) Business Concept</h2>
 <ul>
-    <li><strong>Overview:</strong> Our company, <em>SafeBot Solutions</em>, aims to develop and implement advanced safety protocols for human-robot interaction in industrial settings.
+    <li><strong>Overview:</strong> The proposed company, <em>SafeBot Solutions</em>, aims to develop and implement advanced safety protocols for human-robot interaction in industrial settings.
 Our solutions will encompass state-of-the-art technologies such as proximity sensors, AI algorithms for predictive behavior, and emergency stop mechanisms to ensure the highest levels of safety in shared human-robot workspaces.</li>
     <li><strong>Vision:</strong> To be the leading provider of comprehensive safety solutions that facilitate seamless and secure human-robot collaboration across various industries.</li>
     <li><strong>Mission:</strong> To innovate and deliver cutting-edge safety protocols and technologies that prevent accidents and enhance productivity in workplaces integrating robotic systems.</li>
 </ul>